 1. Marangu Route

 Nicknamed CocaCola Route, Marangu Route is very busy, due to the fact that it is short, cheap and used both to go up and come down.
 It’s usually done in 5 days and it’s a constant hike uphill, which doesn’t help acclimatisation.
-If you know nothing about high altitude, it might be logical to climb a little higher every day.
+If you know nothing about high altitude, it might sound logical to climb a little higher every day.
 But actually the “walk high, sleep low” technique helps the body to get used to the lack of oxygen.
 For these reasons, Marango Route has the lowest success rate, around 50%.

 2. Machame Route